suvrat-joshi/Mininet-Implementation-of-Cristian-s-Algorithm/README.md

   ```

 which is listening on port 9999.
 On the terminal of h2 host we run the client.py script with similar command.
 Once the client connects to the port 9999 on which the server is listening to the server will send the client the current time and in the client process we have implemented Cristian‘s algorithm inorder to add up the request and response time so that the client can get the actual time and not the delayed one.
-After implementation of the algorithm we can stop the processes by closing the terminals of h1 and h2 and exit out of mininet using command
+<b>After</b> implementation of the algorithm we can stop the processes by closing the terminals of h1 and h2 and exit out of mininet using command

 ```sh
   mininet>exit